-Paul McGriff - Technique Coach - Turbo Jav
+Paul McGriff - Training Group Coach

-Sara Siefert - Technique Coach - Jumps
+Sara Siefert - Technique Coach - Long Jump & Triple Jump

 Joel Bruns - Training Group Coach

 Coach Bruns participated in and coached football and wrestling for several years before taking up running as an adult.
-In the last 8 years he has completed 3 marathons and numerous other races and enjoys the challenge of continuing to get faster.
+In the last 10 years he has completed several marathons and numerous other races and enjoys the challenge of continuing to get faster.
 Before coaching with Body in Training he was a marathon and half marathon coach for the YMCA.
 He considers running to be his daily meditation and favorite form of prayer, and through running, he has learned to not accept limitations.
 Coach Bruns is a librarian and loves reading as well as outdoor activities like rock climbing, mountain biking, and kayaking.
 He is married and has 1 daughter, and they attend Holy Family Episcopal Church.

 Andy Foster - Technique Coach - Distance & Steeplechase